 Social Justice Entrepreneurship

 Running a successful business doesn’t have to mean destroying the environment and exploiting employees.
 The Institute for Innovation and Entrepreneurship is offering a free five-week online workshop on Social Justice Entrepreneurship (SJE) that will teach participants how to earn profits while making positive contributions to the community.
-At SJE, we believe in 360 degree entrepreneurship which supports the wellbeing of the entrepreneur, their clients, customers, employees, and the environment from which they hail.
+At SJE, we believe in 360-degree entrepreneurship which supports the well-being of the entrepreneur, their clients, customers, employees, and the environment from which they hail.

-Sessions are two hours each March 2nd-23rd and April 6th.
 Participants who attend at least three of the first four sessions are eligible to apply to compete for cash prizes in a final pitchfest.
 Last year’s pilot program was a resounding success, and we look forward to supporting more social justice entrepreneurs in our community!

 Congratulations to our SJE PitchFest winners: